avriette/rrm/README.md

 Provided a type and object, RRM will attempt to find the object in Riak, *delete* that object, and re-insert, providing you with a new copy of your object with appropriate serial.
-Note that delete objects are [tricky](http://docs.basho.com/riak/latest/ops/advanced/deletion/#Tombstones) in Riak, so be sparing about the this operation (delete & insert).
+Note that deleted objects are [tricky](http://docs.basho.com/riak/latest/ops/advanced/deletion/#Tombstones) in Riak, so be sparing about the this operation (delete & insert).